SetayeshAmini/cyberx-website/README.md

 ###  Setayesh Amini — Team Leader
 - Led and coordinated the project.
-- Developed the About us oage
+- Developed the About us page
 - Presenting information about the project, its purpose, and its mission in the field of AI and Cybersecurity.
 - Worked on the navigation bar and footer.
 - Managed the overall project structure.